Negative pricing

 In economics, negative pricing can occur when demand for a product drops or supply increases to an extent that owners or suppliers are prepared to pay others to accept it, in effect setting the price to a negative number.
-This can happen because it costs money to transport, store, and dispose of a product even when there is little demand to buy it.
+This can happen because it costs money to transport, store, and dispose of a product even when there is little demand to buy it, or because halting production would be more expensive than selling at a negative price.

 Negative prices are usual for waste such as garbage and nuclear waste.
 For example, a nuclear power plant may "sell" radioactive waste to a processing facility for a negative price; in other words, the power plant is paying the processing facility to take the unwanted radioactive waste.
 The phenomenon can also occur in energy prices, including electricity prices, natural gas prices, and oil prices.

 Examples

 Natural gas in West Texas

-Natural gas prices in the Permian Basin, West Texas, went below zero more than once in 2019.
+Natural gas prices in the Permian Basin, West Texas, went below zero for the first time in 2019.
 Natural gas is produced there as a byproduct of oil production, but production has increased faster than the construction of pipelines to transport natural gas.
 Oil production in the Permian Basin is profitable, so the natural gas continues to be produced, but disposing of it is costly: producers must burn the gas (which is subject to regulations) or pay for space on existing pipelines.
-As a result the price of natural gas becomes negative; in effect, producers of natural gas pay others to take it away.
+As a result, the price of natural gas becomes negative several times per year; in effect, producers of natural gas pay others to take it away.